asrob-uc3m/robotDevastation-developer-manual/en/network-manager.md

 * `sendPlayerhit()`: notify the server that an enemy has been hit.

 ## YarpNetworkManager class
 `YarpNetworkManager` is an implementation of the `NetworkManager` interface using [YARP](http://www.yarp.it/) as communications middleware.
-It uses a `TypedReaderCallback` to receive data from the server
+It uses a `TypedReaderCallback` to receive data from the server and

 ## MockupInputManager class
 `MockupInputManager` is an implementation of the `InputManager` for unit testing purposes.